richardlford/build-path-prefix-map-spec/spec-main.rst

     ``envvar += ":" + encoded_pair`` which would be valid even if envvar is
     originally empty.

 ..
-[4] This is to "fail early" in the cases that a naive producer does not
+[4] This is to "fail early" in case a naive producer does not
     encode characters like ``=`` but the build path or target path does actually contain them.